Is Kojic Acid safe in cosmetics?

 Kojic Acid functions as: Tyrosinase inhibitor; chelates copper at the enzyme's active site blocking both monophenolase and diphenolase activity; clinically used at 1–2.5% for melasma and senile pigmentation.
 It is classified as a Active Ingredient in our database.
 CAS number: 501-30-4.

-The NOAEL (No Observed Adverse Effect Level) for Kojic Acid is =227 mg/kg/day based on a chronic study via oral route in rat (male).
+The NOAEL (No Observed Adverse Effect Level) for Kojic Acid is =100 mg/kg based on a repeated dose toxicity study via oral route in rat.
 A total of 10 study endpoints are available.
-Source: CIR.
+Source: CIR_vision_codex.

 Check Kojic Acid compliance across multiple jurisdictions: